Miroslav Ivanov (musician)

 Miroslav Ivanov (Мирослав Иванов) is a Bulgarian guitar player, born on December 26, 1977, in Russe, Bulgaria.
-He graduated the Music School in Shumen.
-In his school years he founded his first band DVX and recorded with them his first album.
+He graduated from Music School in Shumen.
+In his school years, he founded his first band DVX and recorded with them his first album.
 He obtained his Master of Music degree in Guitar at the National Academy of Music "Pantcho Vladigerov" in Sofia.

 Biography

 In 1995, still as a student, he gave rise to the project Bals Band (1995) that became an integral part of the popular TV show “Kak Shte Gi Stignem” with Todor Kolev for two years.
 In 1998 Miroslav Ivanov won the grand prize of the contest Blues Brothers 2000, organized by the French Cultural Center as part of the official promotion of the movie.

 In the same year Miroslav Ivanov also founded the well-known Bulgarian funky-jazz band Infinity – where he took on the role of guitarist and composer and released two albums – Happy Man Blues and Kolkoto-Tolkova (As Good as it Gets).
 Infinity appeared as a regular act at the biggest jazz festivals in Bulgaria and was a special guest at the prestigious Leipzig Book Fair in 1999.

 In 2001 Miroslav founded the pop-rock SAFO bаnd and released with the formation his next album Kolelo Ot Sunishta (A Wheel of Dreams).
 The band was awarded the prestigious prize “Discovery of the Year” by BG Radio in 2003 and “Band the Year” in 2004.
 The single Pustinna Zemya (Desert Land) topped the chart “Song of the Year” on the Bulgarian National Radio.
 During this period SAFO performed at the biggest and most prestigious concerts and festivals in Bulgaria.
 SAFO produced another album in 2005 – Safo Live.

 In 2008 Miroslav Ivanov left for Ireland where he joined the award-winning alternative rock band Amoric.
 As a guitarist and leading composer of Amoric he realised recordings in Dublin's Temple Lane Studios with Grammy-nominated US producer Bruce Sugar.
 The band recorded another album followed by numerous appearances at festivals in Ireland and Solfest in the UK.

 In 2011 Miroslav returned to Bulgaria to proceed working on his own instrumental project Miroslav Ivanov Quartet (also known as Guitar Miro Quartet), focused on jazz, blues and world music.
 As a result the EP Northern Lights came to life.